 Because periodontal (gum) disease is a bacterial infection, we routinely sample all our patients for the presence of disease-associated bacteria.
-In this non-invasive procedure, the dentist or hygienist obtains a sample of the bacteria growing under your gum and observes it with the aid of a specially designed phase contrast microscope.
+In this non-invasive procedure, our dentists (or hygienists) will obtain a sample of the bacteria growing under your gum and observe it with the aid of a specially designed phase contrast microscope.
 This allows us to determine if a patient is harboring bacteria associated with periodontal disease.

 This specialized diagnostic technique is extremely valuable in two ways:

 First, it allows us to diagnose the potential for gum disease before any breakdowns occur or symptoms appear.
 We can advise a patient how to naturally and non-surgically eliminate potentially problematic germs, and the disease can essentially be cured before any damage occurs.
 You'll never have to experience the bleeding, bad odor, or loose teeth that often accompanies gum disease.